apache/nuttx/configs/sama5d4-ek/README.txt

     SAMA5 ADC touchscreen controller and provides a more advance graphics demo.
 It provides an interactive windowing experience.

-    This configuration is set up generally like the nsh configuration except that:

-    - It boots into a graphic, window manage environment instead of the serial console command line.
-    - The console command line is still available within NxConsole windows.
-    - Obviously, the nx and touchscreen built in applications cannot be supported.
+    NOTES:

-    The NxWM window manager is a tiny window manager tailored for use with smaller LCDs but which is show here on the larger, SAMA5D4-EK TM7000 LCD.
+    1. The NxWM window manager is a tiny window manager tailored for use with smaller LCDs but which is show here on the larger, SAMA5D4-EK TM7000 LCD.
 It supports a toolchain, a start window, and multiple application windows.
 However, to make the best use of the visible LCD space, only one application window is visible at at time.

         The NxWM window manager can be found here:

           nuttx-git/NxWidgets/nxwm

         The NxWM unit test can be found at:

           nuttx-git/NxWidgets/UnitTests/nxwm

         Documentation for installing the NxWM unit test can be found here:

           nuttx-git/NxWidgets/UnitTests/README.txt

+    2. This configuration is set up generally like the nsh configuration except that:

+       - It boots into a graphic, window manage environment instead of the serial console command line.
+       - The console command line is still available within NxConsole windows.
+       - Obviously, the nx and touchscreen built in applications cannot be supported.

+    3. NSH Console Access.

+       This configuration boots directly into a graphic, window manage environment.
+There is no serial console.
+Some initial stdout information will go to the USART3 serial output, but otherwise the serial port will be silent.

+       Access to the NSH console is available in two ways:

+       a.
+The NxWM provides a graphics-based terminals (called NxConsoles);
+          The console command line is still available within NxConsole windows once NxWM is up and running.
+The console input is still via stdin (the host terminal window), but console output will go to the NxConsole terminal.

+          NOTES:

+          i)  Later I plan to integrate a USB keyboard so that the console input will come from a keyboard attached to the SAMA5D4-EK.
+          ii) It would also not be a difficult task to add a serial console as part of the NxWM console.
+That is an option if a serial console is really necessary but is not currently planned.

+       b.
+Telnet NSH sessions are still supported and this is, in general, the convenient way to access the shell (and RAMLOG).

+       As with the NSH configuration, debug output will still go to the circular RAMLOG buffer but cannot be accessed from a serial console.
+       Instead, you will need use the dmesg command from an NxConsole or from a Telnet session to see the debug output

-    Here is the quick summary of the build steps.
+    4. Here is the quick summary of the build steps.
 These steps assume that you have the entire NuttX GIT in some directory ~/nuttx-git.
        You may have these components installed elsewhere.
 In that case, you will need to adjust all of the paths in the following accordingly:

-    1. Install the nxwm configuration
+        a.
+Install the nxwm configuration

            $ cd ~/nuttx-git/nuttx/tools
            $ ./configure.sh sama5d4-ek/nxwm

-    2. Make the build context (only)
+        b.
+Make the build context (only)

            $ cd ..
            $ . ./setenv.sh
            $ make context
            ...

            NOTE: the use of the setenv.sh file is optional.
 All that it will do is to adjust your PATH variable so that the build system can find your tools.
-If you use it, you will most likely need to modify the script so that it has the correct path to your tool binaries directory.
+If you use it, you will most likely need to modify the script so that it has the correct path to your tool binary directory.

-    3. Install the nxwm unit test
+        c.
+Install the nxwm unit test

            $ cd ~/nuttx-git/NxWidgets
            $ tools/install.sh ~/nuttx-git/apps nxwm
            Creating symbolic link
             - To ~/nuttx-git/NxWidgets/UnitTests/nxwm
             - At ~/nuttx-git/apps/external

-    4. Build the NxWidgets library
+        d.
+Build the NxWidgets library

            $ cd ~/nuttx-git/NxWidgets/libnxwidgets
            $ make TOPDIR=~/nuttx-git/nuttx
            ...

-    5. Build the NxWM library
+        e.
+Build the NxWM library

            $ cd ~/nuttx-git/NxWidgets/nxwm
            $ make TOPDIR=~/nuttx-git/nuttx
            ...

-    6. Built NuttX with the installed unit test as the application
+        f.
+Built NuttX with the installed unit test as the application

            $ cd ~/nuttx-git/nuttx
            $ make

-    NOTE: The NxWM example was designed tiny displays.
+    5. The NxWM example was designed tiny displays.
 On this larger 800x480 display, the icons are too tiny to be usable.
 I have created a larger 320x320 logo for the opening screen and added image scaling to expand the images in the taskbar.
 The expanded images are not great.
 The same problems exist in the application toolbar and in the start window.
 These icons are not yet scaled.

+       I plan to correct these images in the very near future.

    STATUS:
        See the To-Do list below